agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 }));
 ```
 With the help of the Collection, we can 'instantiate' the Groups on our own,
-which gives us much more freedom configuring in configuring them.
+which gives us much more freedom in configuring them.

 <br/>

 #### `selectors`
 The initial [Selectors](#selectors) of our Collection are defined with this property's help.
-As with the `groups` property, there are two ways of doing that.
+As with the `groups` property, there are two different ways of doing so.
-The first one is to pass an Array of Selector Names.
+The first one is to pass an Array of Selector names/keys,
-AgileTs will than take care of the Selector's creation and calls them after the previously passed names.
+where AgileTs takes care of the Selector's creation and names them after the previously passed names.
 ```ts
 const MY_COLLECTION = App.createCollection({
   selectors: ["mySelector1", "mySelector2"]
 });
 ```
-The way mentioned above has some limitations.
-For instance, we can't define the initial selected Item Key.
+The way mentioned above has some limitations, since we can't configure the Selectors on our own.
 Luckily there is a second way, where we have access to the Collection which gets created.
 ```ts
 const MY_COLLECTION = App.createCollection((collection) => ({